mfantse/docs.mfantse/docs/index.md

 ## Contributions

 > :memo:
 > This project is under active development in a public repository on GitHub.
-You can contribute by making PR on GitHub or contact Enoch on **+233(0)558285140**
+You can contribute by making PR on GitHub or contact Enoch on **+233558285140** or via email **et.enchill@gmail.com**.

 The project is made up of three apps: `Adzesua`, `Nkasafua` and `Adowno`.